Fred Feldkamp

 Fred J. Feldkamp (March 2, 1914 – December 7, 1981) was an American writer, editor, and film producer.
-He was married to Phyllis Dubsky Feldkamp, an esteemed fashion writer from the 1940s to early 1990s.
+He was married to fashion writer Phyllis Dubsky Feldkamp from the 1940s.

 Career

 Feldkamp was born on March 2, 1914, in Newark, New Jersey.
 He served in World War II as a correspondent with the Marine Corps in the Pacific.
 After the war Feldkamp became a producer of his own films, an editor of the American magazine Life, and a writer for the newsreel "The March of Time."
 Feldkamp died in Bryn Mawr, Pennsylvania, at the age of 67.

 Films produced

 In 1949, Feldkamp adapted General Dwight D. Eisenhower's book Crusade in Europe for a 26-part television series which featured actual film footage of World War II and won the Peabody Award.
 Additionally, he wrote for another 26-part television series called Crusade in the Pacific which premiered in 1951.
 He also independently produced three movies, Operation Manhunt (1954), The Silken Affair (1956), and Triple Cross (1966).